 Skin Irritation

-A cat may suck at their paw if the pad has become irritated, such as by a foreign object or coming into contact with something toxic.
-If you notice that the paw pad looks red and sore, bring your cat into the vet to have his paw examined for wounds and skin irritations.
+A cat may suck at their paw if the pad has become irritated by a foreign object or they stepped in something toxic.
+If you notice that their paw pad looks red and sore, bring your cat into the vet to have their paw checked for wounds and skin irritations.

 Dealing With Paw Sucking in Cats